8 min read

 ollama ps

-The output shows model size and percentage on GPU vs CPU.
-If a model is 100% GPU but barely fits, raising context length or running another model alongside will OOM.
+The output shows model size and what percentage sits on GPU versus CPU.
+If a model is 100% GPU but only just fits, the moment you raise context length or start a second model alongside it, you'll OOM.

 Fixes, in order:

-OLLAMA_KV_CACHE_TYPE=q8_0in your shell profile and restart Ollama.
-Roughly halves cache memory. - Drop to a smaller quant.
+3. Drop to a smaller quant.
 Q5_K_M to Q4_K_M to Q3_K_S.
-Quality cost is real but small at the first step.
+There's a real quality cost, but it's small at the first step.

-- Close other GPU apps.
-On Mac, browsers and Electron apps quietly use VRAM.
+5. Close other GPU apps.
+On Mac, browsers and Electron apps quietly hold VRAM.
 Quit them.

-If OOM happens mid-conversation but not at startup, the KV cache is growing past your headroom as context fills up.
-Cap n_ctx lower or enable cache quant.
+If the OOM hits mid-conversation rather than at startup, that's your KV cache growing past your headroom as the context fills up.
+Cap n_ctx lower, or turn on cache quant.

 Slow output (low tok/s)

 Symptom.
-A 7B model that should run at 50+ tok/s is doing 5 tok/s.
+A 7B model that should run at 50+ tok/s is crawling along at 5 tok/s.

 Diagnosis.